 Aromatically this wine shows fresh aromas of muddled white strawberry and raspberry.
 The wine initially hits the front of the palate with a sweetness of fruit – (there is absolutely no residual sugar in this wine).
 The wine has good texture and richness of fruit that shows throughout the palate.
 All natural acidity.
 This is a very refreshing wine to drink.

-Kale was attending a Rhone Rangers Tasting Event (the Grand Tasting is held annually in San Francisco and features wine made from Rhone varietals) when he started talking to a gentleman next sitting next to him.
-This man, Dick Keenan told Kale he grows some fairly obscure varietals in a non AVA part of Sonoma County.
+Kale was attending a Rhone Rangers Tasting Event (the Grand Tasting is held annually in San Francisco and features wine made from Rhone varieties) when he started talking to a gentleman next sitting next to him.
+This man, Dick Keenan told Kale he grows some fairly obscure varieties in a non AVA part of Sonoma County.
 He told Kale that he has probably never heard of the region where his vineyards are located.

 As it turns out, Kale knows this area very well.
 Dick grows wine grapes in Rincon Valley – a very much residential part of Santa Rosa in neighboring Sonoma County.
 Kale lived in Rincon Valley for many years; Dick’s vineyard is located just down the street from where Kale used to play baseball in the local Little League Park.
-And to further make this meeting a fortuitous one, Dick specializes in growing Rhone varietals.
+And to further make this meeting a fortuitous one, Dick specializes in growing Rhone varieties.

 Kale calls this wine the “HomeRun” for obvious reasons!
 The 2011 Kick Ranch Home Run Cuvee is 70% Syrah and 30% Grenache.
 It is very dark in the glass.
 Aromatically this wine is about the fruit – black cherry, blackberry and some underlying aromas of white pepper.
 The finish lasts for some time showing a pleasing intensity of fruit.